Convergence of limit shapes for 2D near-critical first-passage percolation: Notation and preliminaries

 \end{lemma} \begin{proof} The proof is very similar to the proof of Lemma \ref{l24}, so we only give a sketch.
-By using (\ref{i1}) of Proposition \ref{p4}, proving the lemma boils down to estimate the maximal number of disjoint yellow paths connecting the two straight sides of $R^{\theta}(z;r_1,r_2)$ within it.
-This estimate is a near-critical analog of Lemma 2.2 for the critical case in \cite{Yao14}; one can use the argument in Step 3 of the proof of Theorem 5 in \cite{BN11} to show it, based on BK inequality and near-critical RSW. \end{proof}
+By using (i) of Proposition 2 in \cite{Yao19}, proving the lemma boils down to estimate the maximal number of disjoint yellow circuits surrounding $z$ in $A(z;r_1,r_2)$.
+Then one can use the argument in Step 3 of the proof of Theorem 5 in \cite{BN11} to obtain it, based on BK inequality and near-critical RSW. \end{proof}

-The square lattice has site set $\mathbb{Z}^2$ and bond set $E(\mathbb{Z}^2)$ obtained by connecting all pairs $u,v\in\mathbb{Z}^2$ for which ${\|u-v\|_2=1}$.
+The square lattice has site set $\mathbb{Z}^2$ and bond set $E(\mathbb{Z}^2)$ obtained by connecting all pairs $u,v\in\mathbb{Z}^2$ for which ${|u-v|=1}$.
 In a standard abuse of notation, we write $\mathbb{Z}^2$ to denote this graph.
 Let $\mathbf{P}_{\mathbb{Z}^2,p}^{site}$ (resp. $\mathbf{P}_{\mathbb{Z}^2,p}^{bond}$) denote the Bernoulli site (resp. bond) percolation measure on $\mathbb{Z}^2$ with parameter $p$, defined similarly as the measure $\mathbf{P}_p$ on $\mathbb{T}$.
 Here we adapt the usual setting for Bernoulli FPP: Let each site (resp. bond) of $\mathbb{Z}^2$ take the value 0 (open) with probability $p$, and take the value 1 (closed) with probability $1-p$.

 In the following theorem, we will compare locally dependent fields with Bernoulli percolation measures.
 A family $Y=\{Y_v: v\in \mathbb{Z}^2\}$ of random variables is called $k$-dependent if any two sub-families $\{Y_v: v\in A\}$ and $\{Y_v: v\in A'\}$ are independent whenever the graph distance between $v$ and $v'$ is larger than $k$ for all $v\in A$ and $v'\in A'$.
 We denote by $Z^p=\{Z^p_v:v\in \mathbb{Z}^2\}$ an i.i.d. family of Bernoulli random variables which has the law $\mathbf{P}_{\mathbb{Z}^2,p}^{site}$. \begin{theorem}[Theorem 7.65 of \cite{Gri99}] Let $k\in\mathbb{N}$.
 There exists a nondecreasing function $\pi: [0,1]\rightarrow [0,1]$ satisfying $\pi(\delta)\rightarrow 1$ as $\delta\rightarrow 1$ such that the following assertion holds.
 If $Y=\{Y_v:v\in \mathbb{Z}^2\}$ is a $k$-dependent family of random variables satisfying